n8london/Echo-API/README.md

-# event-grid-demo
+# Echo API
-Implementing the Event Grid handshake for external consumers
+being used for test scenarios